 Estimation of Payments

-ACRE makes payments when a crop's state revenue, as measured by the state yield times the national market year average (MYA) price, is below state benchmark revenue.
+ACRE makes payments when a crop’s state revenue, as measured by the state yield times the national market year average (MYA) price, is below state benchmark revenue.
 If this state benchmark is met, a farm benchmark also must be met before ACRE will make payments on an individual farm.
-More detail on the calculation of guarantees is provided in the July 24, 2013 article.
+More detail on the calculation of guarantees is provided here.

 To estimate payments, estimates of state yields and MYA prices are needed.
 State yields have not been released by the Farm Service Agency (FSA).
 In this post, data from the National Agricultural Statistical Service are used to estimate yields.
 Procedures used in the post will result in state yields close to those used by FSA, but will not be exactly the same yields.
 Most of the deviations in state yields likely will occur in wheat.